 They were all taking part in the latest Christmas Bronte Tractor Run.

 They assembled at Colin Appleyard Cars, in Halifax Road, before setting off on their 24-mile route around Keighley and the Worth Valley.
-They paused for refreshments at the Grouse pub, in Oldfield, along the way.
+They paused for refreshments at the Grouse pub, in Oldfield,

 Stanley Turner, one of the organisers, said: “It went fine, we had a really good day.
 We had a lot of vehicles this time – 75 altogether.
 They were all tractors, Jeeps, wagons and Land Rovers.